Hypnotherapy to support those with Trauma, PTSD & C-PTSD

 • Email and WhatsApp support throughout your journey, so each session can be tailored to meet you exactly where you are

-• A selection of personalised hypnosis recordings to support your ongoing growth and healing
+• A selection of personalised hypnosis recordings to support your ongoing growth and wellbeing.

 If this resonates, you're warmly invited to work with me.